 “Too much of what has been written or said in textbooks or journals about fats and oils is either incorrect or unacceptably incomplete.”
 Dr. Mary Enig, author, Know Your Fats

-Saturated palmitic acid (16:0) is called the “stem” fatty acid because it is the basic fatty acid the body makes de novo – a stem fatty acid to make other fats.
+Saturated palmitic acid (16:0) is the “stem” fatty acid; it is the basic fatty acid the body uses to make other fats (de novo fat).
 Palmitic acid protects our lungs, making up 68 percent of lung surfactant.
-Palm oil is highest in palmitic acid (45%) – hence the name.
+Palm oil is highest in palmitic acid (about 50%) – hence the name.
 Butter, chicken fat, cocoa butter, lard, beef and lamb fat all contain 25-26 percent palmitic acid.
 Human milk fat is 20-25 percent palmitic, while olive oil is 14 percent palmitic acid.

 Found abundantly throughout the living world, why would the experts in health and nutrition call palmitic acid ‘bad’?